jdeal/qim/README.md

 (And I know banks should have transactions, yada, yada.)

-Okay, drum roll... with `qim`, we can do that like this:
+Okay, drum roll... with Qim, we can do that like this:

 ```js
 import {update, $each, $apply} from 'qim';